yilverdeja/sensordisplay/mb_versions/v2/README.md

 # Main Board v2
-This is the third version of the Main Board PCB for the sensor display.
+This is the second version of the Main Board PCB for the sensor display.

 ## Changes from v1
 * Removed second header for sensor module since it isn't necessary for this current PCB